coderefinery/social-coding/content/social-coding.md

 Different ways we can benefit from sharing code.
 ```

+Sharing code:
-> "I did all the ground work and they get to do the interesting science?"
+- "I did all the ground work and they get to do the interesting science?"
 - Sharing code and encouraging *derivative work* may boost your academic impact.